shivrajkhetri7/DSA_INTERVIEW/README.md

 # DSA_INTERVIEW

-this repository has collection of DAS interview questions
+This repository contains a collection of DAS interview questions.

 1. Verify a prime number?
 2. Find all prime factors of a number?